CSC-3380-Spring-2024/Team-16/README.md

 Download and integrate the Flutter SDK with your editor.
 Detailed instructions for VSCode can be found here: [Flutter Editor Setup](https://docs.flutter.dev/get-started/editor?tab=vscode).

 #### 5. Java SDK
 Java is required for certain development environments and applications.
-Download the latest version of Java from the Oracle website: [Download Java](https://www.oracle.com/java/technologies/downloads/).
+Download the version of Java 21+ from the Oracle website: [Download Java](https://www.oracle.com/java/technologies/downloads/).

 ### How to Run the App